4.3 Minimum Spanning Trees

 - Minimum bottleneck spanning tree.

-A minimum bottleneck spanning tree of a weighted graph G
+A minimum bottleneck spanning tree of an edge-weighted graph G

 is a spanning tree of G such that minimizes the maximum weight

 Design an algorithm to find a minimum bottleneck spanning tree.